 - Dishonest advice, i.e. lying.
 The oldest trick in the tax resolution sales book is to tell someone that they'll qualify for an Offer in Compromise to settle their tax debt when they clearly do not qualify.
 It's human nature: people just love to hear that they will settle their debts—just like in the commercials!
 Shady salespeople love to scratch this itch for profit.

 - Misstating urgency and scare tactics.
 Tax resolution sales people and telemarketers harass those with tax liens, they're notorious for telling you that the sky is falling if you don't hire them immediately.
 "Your case has reached 'Elevated Status!" barks one company to its prospective clients, cold calling tax liens.
 Tax relief companies will often manipulate your emotions to make the sale.
 There's no reason to fake urgency.
 An honest tax professional should lay out all of the options for you without emotion or scare tactics.

 - Employee turnover.
 Whether big or small, tax resolution companies are notorious for having high employee turnover.
 As many of the companies are reliant on "salespeople," employees who can't sell enough cases are fired.
 Hence, your case keeps getting handed off from representative to representative.
 In these environments, the institutional memory of your case can deteriorate fairly easily.

 - Going out of business.
 Running an effective tax resolution business requires a unique blend of great customer service with excellent marketing.
 Take one of those two elements away and you're out of business!
-We've documented 84 companies that have gone out of business in the last couple of years: Dead Tax Resolution Companies - R.I.P.
+We've documented over 100 companies that have gone out of business in the last couple of years: Dead Tax Resolution Companies - R.I.P.